nielsenjared/nielsenjared.github.io/content/blog/humble/index.md

 Why?

 Because we're in them!

+## Illusions of competence

+> “The way you focus your intelligence is more important than how much intelligence you have.”
+> -Steve McConnell, _Code Complete_

 In _Make It Stick_, the authors describe the Dunning-Kruger effect, a phenomenon in which “incompetent people overestimate their own competence and, failing to sense a mismatch between their performance and what is desirable, see no need to try to improve.”